Exemption Info

 The Appraisal District also administers all exemptions, both homestead and absolute exemptions.
 A homestead exemption removes part of the value of your residence from taxation and lowers your taxes.
 In order to qualify for the homestead exemption, you must own your home as of January 1 of the tax year and use the home as your principal residence.
+If you purchase your homestead after January 1st, you can pro-rate your homestead exemption from the date of purchase, if the prior owner did not have a homestead exemption on the property.
 If you have more than one house, you can only get exemptions for your main or principal residence.
-The amount of exemption granted by the taxing entities for each type of homestead exemption can be found under CURRENT TAX RATES on the REPORTS page.
+The amount of exemption granted by the taxing entities for each type of homestead exemption can be found here CURRENT TAX RATES.
 There are four types of homestead exemptions:

 General Homestead